periph/bootstrap/README.md

 ### Push failure

 First, make sure that `ssh` is enabled on your remote host.
-On Raspbian, this [requires a specific setup]( https://www.raspberrypi.org/documentation/remote-access/ssh/).
+On RaspiOS, this [requires a specific setup]( https://www.raspberrypi.org/documentation/remote-access/ssh/).